Natural Dog Health Remedies

 • Aquapuncture: This involves injecting the acupoints with a solution of vitamin B12 and saline.
 The solution puts pressure on and thus stimulates the point for a longer period of time and is a good technique to use if the dog does not want to stay still for 20 minutes.

-• Electroacupuncture: This involves connecting electrodes from a small battery-operated unit to the needles in different acupoints.
 A very gentle current is passed through the points and down the meridians.
 This type of treatment encourages the flow of energy, blood and lymph along the meridians and speeds up healing.

-• Laser Acupuncture.
-This involves the use of lasers rather than needles on acupoints and can be beneficial for dogs who absolutely don't want anything to do with needles.
+• Laser Acupuncture: This involves the use of lasers rather than needles on acupoints and can be beneficial for dogs who absolutely don't want anything to do with needles.

-• Moxibustion: This is a very old Chinese treatment modality that involves heating the acupuncture needles with a dried herbal incense.
 It stimulates blood flow and can be an excellent treatment for older arthritic dogs with sore and stiff joints and tight muscles.

 The effectiveness of canine acupuncture depends on a few factors, such as: